mcquo011/Team-Profile-Generator/README.md

   The team profile generator app is a command-line interface (CLI) application that helps to generate a webpage that displays the members of a software engineering team.
 The app prompts the user to enter information about the manager, engineers, and interns of the team and generates an HTML file with a nicely formatted page displaying the team members' information, including their names, roles, IDs, email addresses, and specific information depending on their role.

+  Building this application gave me experience with test driven development using Jest, and in addition, I also learned how to use express.js.
+Moving forward, these tools will help me tackle more difficult projects with greater ease and efficiency.

-  The generated page uses Bootstrap CSS to make the cards with the team members' information look professional and visually appealing.
-The app is easy to use and saves time in generating a webpage for your team's profiles.
+  Overall, the app is easy to use and saves time in generating a webpage for your team's profiles.

   ## Built with